raidionics/Raidionics/README.md

 - [x] Use PyInstaller to produce release that encrypts the code and trained models into **one** file
 - [x] Achieve multi-OS support for Ubuntu Linux, macOS and Windows
-- [ ] Finish the GUI for release
+- [x] Finish the GUI for release
-- [ ] Re-build and produce binary releases for all relevant operating systems
+- [x] Re-build and produce binary releases for all relevant operating systems
-- [ ] Publish release in open repository
+- [x] Publish release in open repository
-- [ ] Add MenuBar to make software more natural?
+- [x] Add MenuBar to make software more natural?
-- [ ] Add option to set input, segmentation and output path from command line?
-Simple way to support batch mode
+- [x] Add option to set input, segmentation and output path from command line?
 - [ ] Bug: Unable to run analysis again (after initial run has been made) - prompted (This class is a singleton!)
+- [ ] Add simple way to support batch mode?
+- [ ] Add support for building package installers for each respective OS
+- [ ] Install the dependencies (.dll/.so) outside the executable to enable faster initialization of the software

 ## TIPS